open-telemetry/opentelemetry-configuration/README.md

 Experimental properties are denoted by a `*/(development|alpha|beta)` suffix (e.g.`foo/development`).
 The suffix indicates the property value and all types nested within it are exempt from stability guarantees, and are subject to breaking changes in minor versions.
 Experimental types have a [title](https://json-schema.org/understanding-json-schema/reference/annotations) prefixed with `Experimental*` (e.g. `ExperimentalFoo`).

 Maintainers are not obligated to implement support for experimental properties and types.
-When they do, they are under no obligation to maintain any stability guarantees.
+When they do, they are no obligated to maintain any stability guarantees.

-End users should be cautious of adopting experimental properties and types, since in doing so they are subject to breaking changes in minor versions.
+End users should be cautious of adopting experimental properties and types, since in doing so they are subject to breaking changes in `MINOR` versions.

 #### Extension points